-In case anyone’s missed it, spring 2013 is expected to offer some spectacular Northern Light displays in Jukkasjärvi and Kiruna.
-Photographer Paulina Holmgren who’s shot the images for this year’s ICEHOTEL Art & Design Book shares her best insider tips on how to catch the lights on film.
+In case anyone’s missed it, 2013-2014 is expected to offer some spectacular Northern Light displays in Jukkasjärvi and Kiruna.
+Photographer Paulina Holmgren who’s shot the images for the ICEHOTEL #23 Art & Design Book shares her best insider tips on how to catch the lights on film.

 The solar activity which creates the northern lights peaks every 11 years, so the aurora borealis tends to be more frequent and intense during the peaking and the immediately following winters.
 Experts have forecasted the peak for this winter (2012/13) and so far the Aurora Borealis has not disappointed.
 Jukkasjärvi has witnessed Northern Lights taking over the clear winter skies several times every week over the last couple of months and many ICEHOTEL guests have had the fortune to catch it during the Northern Lights excursions by snowmobile or mini bus.

 We asked photographer Paulina Holmgren to share her insider tips with us on how to best capture the lights on camera for the family photo album.
 With the quality of today’s digital cameras, it is possible for anyone to succeed in this – but be prepared, it isn’t easy.
 Paulina says: “My best tips are to be patient and to dress well – getting the perfect shot can take time so don’t be scared to experiment with the camera and dress up in warm clothing so you don’t get cold.
 A good pair of gloves that allows you to access the buttons and settings without having to take them off is invaluable!”

 Paulina is a Swedish photographer and recently finished shooting for the ICEHOTEL Art & Design Book 2013, featuring all the areas of the hotel as well as history, facts and figures and the ICEHOTEL brand beyond Jukkasjärvi.